Intern Pathway Overview

 - Please keep in mind that the Internship Credential is valid for 2 years.
 All program requirements including passage of the RICA must be completed to be recommended for your Preliminary Teaching Credential.

-- To remain an active intern you must be enrolled in a minimum of one course each semester through the completion of your program.
+- To remain an active intern you must be in good standing in the program and enrolled in a minimum of one course each semester through the completion of your program.
 Interns are not permitted to take an Education Leave of Absence.
-Intern Candidates that are not yet completing Final Fieldwork will be required to enroll in EDSP 586 each semester they are an active intern and are not doing Final Fieldwork.
-All program requirements including passage of the RICA must be completed by July 31st following your Final Fieldwork semester.
-If you have not completed all requirements to be recommended for your Preliminary Credential by that time, your Internship Credential will be canceled.
+Intern Candidates that are not completing Final Fieldwork will be required to enroll in EDSP 586 each semester they are an active intern.
+Interns must also complete timely and complete submission of Intern Logs each month.
+Any intern not complying with the above may result in cancellation of your Internship Credential.